Why My MacBook Keeps Shutting Down

 - 👿Malware attack: Virus attacks on your system can have deadly consequences.
 Recover deleted files with this reliable data recovery program.

-- 🗑️Accidental deletion: Sometime, you might delete data accidentally and empty the Trash.
+- 🗑️Accidental deletion: Sometimes, you might delete data accidentally and empty the Trash.
 You can recover Trash on Mac with this tool.

 - 😢Hard drive damage: Corrupted or damaged drives can also lead to data loss.
 With this tool, you can even recover data from unbootable Mac.